More Than: Advertising

 The brand launched in 2001, with a campaign featuring Lucky the Dog.
 Lucky went on to star in more than twenty adverts.
 The campaign, produced by Ogilvy & Mather, called Where's Lucky?
 The ads looked like an appeal for information about a lost dog, with the aim of directing people to the website, WheresLucky.com.
 The advertising campaign, at drawing interest to the newly formed More Than brand.

-The success of early adverts, one of the first featured "Lucky" driving his owner’s car home without crashing it, led the brand to continue using Lucky for another five years.
+The success of early adverts, one of the first featuring "Lucky" driving his owner’s car home without crashing it, led the brand to continue using Lucky for another five years.
 During this five year period, the company used the slogan, More Than Lucky.

 In March 2002, More Than announced their new ad agency would be Camp Chipperfield Hill Murray (CCHM).
 In March 2006, More Than aired their first television advert without Lucky, and the new slogan More Than – We Do More.
-In February 2011, the insurance company launched a television advert starring Josh Robert Thompson replicating a similar voice, and speaking style to that of actor Morgan Freeman.
+In February 2011, the insurance company launched a television advert starring Josh Robert Thompson replicating the voice and speaking style of actor Morgan Freeman.
 The term "More Than Freeman" was used throughout the advert.

 In the years that have followed, the television adverts have focused on how More Than assists clients with a more personal touch.
-These have included the burglary advert, More Than Help, in 2013, which was later followed up with the advert Name Your Price and the advert Personal Project Manager, which aired in February 2015.
+These have included the burglary advert More Than Help, in 2013, which was followed up with adverts called Name Your Price and Personal Project Manager, which aired in February 2015.